Vicarious Liability

 Preventing vicarious liability at work can be difficult.
 Especially if you don't fully understand how you could be held liable for wrongful conduct made by your employee.

 Vicarious liability can cause problems in your workforce.
-That's why it's crucial to carefully recruit, employ competent employees and train your staff properly, to prevent being vicariously liable.
+That's why it's crucial to carefully recruit and employ competent employees and train your staff properly, to prevent being vicariously liable.

 About the Author